Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * In SBC mode, sending this command makes a persistent change.
 It does not need to be added to dsf-config.g.
 It should NOT be included in config.g.
+Also make sure to set a static IP address *before* trying to set a static gateway or DNS server.
 * A restart may be required before the new gateway IP address is used.
 * If no 'P' field is specified, this echoes the existing Gateway IP address configured.
 * DuetWifiFirmware versions 1.18 and earlier do not support setting the gateway address.